danielfrey/sublime-cucumber-step-finder/README.md

 `ctrl + super + m` (`ctrl + shift + m`) for "match".
 Change it if one is already used in your configuration

+Alternatively super+click the line in a features file to find it's definition (OSX)

 ## Configuration
 The following settings are available so far.